-Morgan was being held on $10,000 bail at Weber County jail on suspicion of conspiracy to commit mass destruction.
+Morgan was held on $10,000 bail at Weber County jail on suspicion of conspiracy to commit mass destruction.
 The juvenile was in custody at Weber Valley Detention Center on the same charge.
-Prosecutors were weighing possible additional charges.
+Prosecutors are weighing possible additional charges.

 Both students had "absolute knowledge of the security systems and the layout of the school," Bond said.
 "They knew where the security cameras were.
 Their original plan was to set off explosives during an assembly.
 We don't know what date they were planning to do this, but they had been planning it for months."